What is Alport syndrome?

 How is Alport syndrome diagnosed?

-Your healthcare provider will have to watch your signs, symptoms, and look at your family history to know if you have Alport syndrome.
-The following tests or exams may be done to help your healthcare provider make a diagnosis:
+Your healthcare professional will have to watch your signs, symptoms, and look at your family history to know if you have Alport syndrome.
+The following tests or exams may be done to help your healthcare professional make a diagnosis: